akhilrao/akhilrao.github.io/pages/about.md

 ### what is your play about?

 In my free time I make [silly Twitter bots](https://twitter.com/bakRabot), play video games (online RTS and single-player RPGs), and think about the economics of fictional worlds.
 I like bike rides, snowboarding, sci-fi/fantasy and historical fiction, tea, rock climbing, and judo.
-I take care of a cat who thinks I'm kind of slow, and some plants who think the cat doesn't understand "no".
+I take care of a cat who thinks I'm kind of slow.

 ---